lizhanmit/learning-notes/spark-note/spark-note.md

 ### Dataset

+Datasets and DataFrames are distributed table-like collections with well-defined rows and columns.

 - After Spark 2.0, RDDs are replaced by Datasets.
 The RDD interface is still supported. **The trend in Spark is to use RDDs less and Datasets more.**
 - Datasets are similar to RDDs but are **strongly typed** that mapped to relational schema.
 - Datasets can explicitly wrap a given struct or type.
 (Dataset[Person], Dataset[(String, Double)])